-On June 18, 2007, the Company restructured its joint venture agreement with HRI to allow HRI greater flexibility in GED's management of the facility while providing the Company with guaranteed growth in its share of GED's management fee for the remaining term of the management contract.
-Under the terms of the restructured management agreement, the Company is to receive the greater of 50% of GED's management fees as currently prescribed under the management agreement, or an 8% increase in its 50% share of GED's 2007 management fees.
-The 8% guaranteed growth factor applied to the 2007 management fees takes into account the expansion at Harrington that was completed in February 2008, and resets to 5% in 2009 through the expiration of the GED management fee income of \$135,175 and \$207,624 for the three and six months ended June 30, 2008, respectively, which is included with the equity in net income of GED in the accompanying consolidated financial statements.
+On June 18, 2007, the Company restructured its joint venture agreement with HRI to allow HRI greater flexibility in GED's management of the facility while providing the Company with guaranteed growth in its share of GED's net income for the remaining term of the management contract.
+Under the terms of the restructured joint venture agreement, the Company is to receive the greater of 50% of GED's net income as currently prescribed under the joint venture agreement, or an 8% increase in its 50% share of GED's 2007 net income.
+The 8% guaranteed growth factor applied to the 2007 net income takes into account the expansion at Harrington that was completed in February 2008, and resets to an annual 5% growth rate in 2009 through the expiration of the GED management contract in August 2011.
+As a result of the restructured joint venture agreement, the Company has received or accrued additional guaranteed payments of \$474,118 and 681,742 for the three and nine months ended September 30, 2008, respectively, which is included in the equity in net income of GED in the accompanying consolidated financial statements.